We offer Year 11 and 12 students the opportunity to re-engage with education and complete school while getting a head-start into employment.

 The 20-day annual fundraising cause, Hoops4Schools, has successfully concluded, this year raising an impressive $33,671 to support young people who are disengaged from mainstream education.
 With 20% of youth currently affected by this growing education crisis, Hoops4Schools brings much-needed attention to the urgent need for alternative learning pathways across the…

-There are 175 school days in 2025.
-Semester 1 2025 commences for teachers on the 20th January, and for students on the 28th January.
+Semester 1 2026 commences for teachers on the 26th January, and for students on the 27th January.